crossplane/crossplane/docs/services/aws-services-guide.md

 >}
 >```

-Creating the stack continutes in the background and  could take a few minutes to complete.
+Creating the stack continues in the background and  could take a few minutes to complete.
 You can check its status by running:

 ```bash
 aws cloudformation describe-stacks --output json --stack-name ${EKS_STACK_NAME} --region $REGION | jq -r '.Stacks[0].StackStatus'